Kevin Cullen: Early life and education

 Cullen was born in Boston, Massachusetts.
 He grew up in Malden, Massachusetts, where he attended Malden High School.
 In 1981, Cullen graduated summa cum laude from the University of Massachusetts Amherst with a dual degree in Journalism and Political Science and attended Trinity College in Ireland during his junior year.
 During his senior year, Cullen worked as a stringer for wire services such as the Associated Press.

 Journalism career

 After graduating college, Cullen got a job at the Holyoke Transcript-Telegram.
 From there, he took a job at the Boston Herald, and then moved from there to The Boston Globe where he has remained.
+In 1988, Cullen was given a Livingston Award for Excellence in Local Reporting for his piece "Bad Boys," published in the Globe.

 Whitey Bulger

 Cullen began reporting on Whitey Bulger soon after joining The Boston Globe in 1985.
 In 1988, he was part of the Globe's investigative "Spotlight" team that exposed Bulger as an FBI informant.
-Recently, he co-authored a book along with fellow journalist Shelley Murphy titled Whitey Bulger: America's Most Wanted Gangster and the Manhunt That Brought Him to Justice.
+In 2013, he co-authored a book along with fellow journalist Shelley Murphy titled Whitey Bulger: America's Most Wanted Gangster and the Manhunt That Brought Him to Justice.